 Deceptively easy to do, requiring only potatoes, oil and salt; the result here is a not-too-salty, creamy, roasted-slash-fried potato.
 I think this was inspired by small, whole, oven-roasted and salted potatoes.
 I wanted something in between oven-roasted and some kind of fried potatoes.
 To my mind they require no butter or sauce.
 The trick is to exercise patience and restraint; let the potatoes fry until you are sure they are near burning -- no peeking! —Gretchen @ Backyardnotes

-- Red bliss, Yukon Gold, or other waxy potatoes, 1 1/2 to 2 inches in size
+Small red bliss, yukon gold, or other waxy potatoes, 1 1/2 to 2 inches in size

 - Halve the potatoes and place the cut side down; halve each half again but keep these halves together.

 - Choose a cast iron skillet large enough to accommodate the halved potatoes.
-Add enough olive oil to coat the bottom of the pan, no more than 1/8 inch deep.
-Heat the oil over medium-high heat until it begins to shimmer.
-Sprinkle the salt into the oil over the bottom of the pan as evenly as possible in a thin layer.
+Add enough olive oil to coat the bottom of the pan 1/8 inch deep in oil.
+Heat the oil over medium heat until it begins to shimmer.
+Sprinkle a generous layer of salt into the oil all over the bottom of the pan, as evenly as possible in a thin layer.
 Place the potato halves onto the salt (keeping the pieces of second cut together so the potatoes look like just one half).
-Fry at medium-high heat (without peeking) until you are sure that the potatoes must be burning (they're not!), about 12 to 15 minutes depending on the size of the potatoes.
-At 12 minutes, gently turn over a potato half to see if it is nicely browned; if not, continue cooking a few more minutes.
+Fry at medium heat (without peeking) until you are sure that the potatoes must be burning (they're not!), about 10 to 12 minutes depending on the size of the potatoes.
+At 10 minutes, gently turn over a potato half to see if it is nicely browned; if not, continue cooking a few more minutes.

 - When the potatoes are nicely browned, turn the heat as low as possible and cover the pan.
 You will hear spattering noises as the potatoes start to steam, and they will continue to brown under cover.